CybercentreCanada/assemblyline4_docs/docs/public_beta/install.md

     40 GB of disk space

 #### Docker pre-installed on your machine
 Appliance mode will use Docker to start Assemblyline therefore it will need to be installed on your machine.

+NOTE: `All instructions that follow need to be performed on the machine where Assemblyline will be installed.`

 ##### Installation of docker on Ubuntu (Recommended)
 Follow these simple commands to get docker runnning on your machine: